prabhasp/portfolio/src/pages/practica/index.md

 ### Future Work

-We are working to find business model that will allow the Practica model to scale, particularly via employers who want their employees to have better customer service skills.
+We are working to find business model that will allow Practica to scale, particularly via employers who want their employees to have better customer service skills.
 If you know someone who would like to work with us, drop us a line at projectfluency _AT_ gmail _DOT_ com.